 The Diploma is a one-year course.
 The Indian Law Society (ILS) will award the Diploma, a registered public charitable trust which runs ILS law College, Pune.
 After confirmation of admission, the students are expected to go through the reading/study material, which will be available on the web-board, using password-controlled access to the material.
 Students will also be provided with the overall core texts for the overall diploma, including the WHO Resource Book on Mental Health, Human Rights, and Legislation as well as other core documents.

-Online activity will commence on 10th September 2017 when the students will receive email related to work on Modules 1 & 2 (see later) of the course.
-Students are expected to read the course work notes for Modules 1 & 2 and complete quiz questionnaires by 10th October 2017.
-The first residential session starts on 30th October 2017.
+Online activity will commence on 10th September 2018 when the students will receive email related to work on Modules 1 & 2 (see later) of the course.
+Students are expected to read the course work notes for Modules 1 & 2 and complete quiz questionnaires by 10th October 2018.
+The first residential session starts on 22nd October 2018.
 During this residential session, students shall attend campus lectures and workshops for 2 weeks.
-The residential session ends of 11th November 2017.
-The second residential session lasts for one week and is at the end of the course (November 2018), to complete projects and examinations and award of the Diploma.
+The residential session ends on 3rd November 2018.
+The second residential session lasts for one week and is at the end of the course (November 2019), to complete projects and examinations and award of the Diploma.
 Between these two residential sessions, students return home where they are required to complete one module per month online.
-This involves completing study exercises and other homework assignments related to the module and posted on the
+This involves completing study exercises and other homework assignments related to the module and posted on the web-board.

 In addition, students complete a Project on a topic related to mental health, law and human rights.
 Each student will be assigned to a supervisor who will help in the selection of the project area and provide an on-going supervision.
 In addition, one or two supervisors will also be allocated a specific module to supervise and be responsible for marking the homework assignments for that module as well as providing guidance and answering the questions of students on issues arising from it.